JOB-PORTAL

 We show which drivers most strongly influence the result and how stable the recommendation remains with changed assumptions.

-How the Co-Location Potential Analysis proceeds
+How the Co-Location Analysis proceeds

 Icon with the number 1